ash007-postman/postman-docs/create-faq-section/src/pages/docs/FAQ/Why-my-published-collection-returns-an-error-403.md

 ---
-title: "Why-my-published-collection-returns-an-error-403"
+title: "Why my published collection returns an error403"?
 order: 3
-page_id: "Why-my-published-collection-returns-an-error-403"
+page_id: "Why-my-published-collection-returns-an-error-403"?
 warning: false
 ---

-### Why my published collection returns an error 403?

 Your documentation may result in the below error 403 if the environment associated with the collection was created by a user who left the team.